-The Art Renaissance Team (ART) is a committee of the Longview Public Service Group.
+The Art Renaissance Team (ART) is a committee of the Longview Public Service Group, a 501(c)(3) nonprofit.
 ART is dedicated to bringing world-renowned works of art and art experiences to our community for the education and enjoyment of all.
 We believe artistic experiences elevate and uplift the spirit.
 Think of Paris, Rome, and Athens and the great works of art that are known and remembered.

 We believe public art has the power to transform a community.
 It is our hope for Longview and Cowlitz County to become a major arts destination in southwest Washington to enhance civic pride and bring economic development and tourism.

 Chihuly is working with ART for a curated collection for the Longview Public Library.
 The goal is to have the artwork in place for Longview's centennial in 2023, where it will be gifted to the City.
-More details will be shared when the details of the proposed art are available.
+A detailed proposal of the Chihuly art for our community is on dislplay at the Library or at Teague's at 1309 Hudson St. in downtown Longview.

 The Longview Public Library is a great location for the Chihuly art collection.
 It is secure and accessible to everyone in the community.
 The Longview library is a key hub in the community located near Lower Columbia College as well as local art venues and a few minute's walk from downtown Longview.

 Research shows early introduction to the arts develops intellect and curiosity in young minds and improves academic achievement.
 We have an opportunity to work with schools in the area for arts education with students experiencing world-class art right in our own community.
-A tie-in with Chihuly might also benefit education in other ways, such as visiting a glass studio or his other work in Tacoma and Seattle.
+A tie-in with Chihuly might also benefit education in other ways, such as setting up a hot shop to experience the glass blowing process.

-We secure our place in Art History, enhancing and beginning to change the mindset people have about our community when people think of Cowlitz County.
-It will raise the level of self-esteem of our community and enhance the quality of the place.
-Research shows (Wallace Foundation study) that those who participate in the arts and seek artistic venues are seeking a total experience—they spend more money—travelling to a destination, dining out, buying theatre tickets, purchasing from galleries.
-Plus, it boosts local support for the arts with people staying in town to spend their money and recycling our dollars for enhanced economic base of support as well as attracting tourism dollars—we are easily accessible off I-5 by car or rail.
+Having historically significant art like Chihuly's in our community secures our place in Art History.
+It will raise the level of self-esteem of our community and enhance the quality of the place, elevating the mindset pople have about Cowlitz County.
+A Wallace Foundation study revealed that those who participate in the arts and seek artistic venues are seeking a total experience—they spend more money—travelling to a destination, dining out, buying theatre tickets, purchasing from galleries.
+Plus, it boosts local support for the arts with people staying in town to spend their money and recycling our dollars for enhanced economic base of support as well as attracting tourism dollars—we are easily accessible off I-5 by car or rail and those thow follow Chihuly's art will come here to see it.

 All cultures use art as a way to express their values—what’s important to them.
-Our level of art representation will help define us.
+Our level of art representation helps to define us.
 The arts have a lasting significance.
-They define a culture and what is remembered of them.
+They define a culture and what is remembered about it.
 Think Sydney Opera House, Eiffel Tower, Coliseum, Space Needle, and more.
-Having a Chihuly can help define our community in a positive way and help define us as not just a tourist destination, but establish us as a community with world-class art, creating iconic pieces that will change and enhance our identity.
+Having Chihuly's historically significant art will help establish us as a community with world-class art, creating iconic pieces that will change and enhance our identity.

 Highlights by a national survey on participation in the Arts commissioned by The Wallace Survey of adults 18 and over revealed: